-Getting Started Using SAS® Software
+Getting Started Using SAS[®] Software

-1.1 The SAS Language 2
+- 1.1 The SAS Language 2

-1.2 SAS Data Sets 4
+- 1.2 SAS Data Sets 4

-1.3 The Two Parts of a SAS Program 6
+- 1.3 The Two Parts of a SAS Program 6

-1.4 The DATA Step's Built-in Loop 8
+- 1.4 The DATA Step's Built-in Loop 8

-1.5 Choosing a Mode for Submitting SAS Programs 10
+- 1.5 Choosing a Mode for Submitting SAS Programs 10

-1.6 Windows and Commands in the SAS Windowing Environment 12
+- 1.6 Windows and Commands in the SAS Windowing Environment 12

-1.7 Submitting a Program in the SAS Windowing Environment 14
+- 1.7 Submitting a Program in the SAS Windowing Environment 14

-1.8 Reading the SAS Log 16
+- 1.8 Reading the SAS Log 16

-1.9 Viewing and Printing the SAS Output 18
+- 1.9 Viewing Your Results in the Output Window 18

+- 1.10 Creating HTML Output 20

+- 1.11 SAS Data Libraries 22

+- 1.12 Viewing Data Sets with SAS Explorer 24

-1.10 Using SAS System Options 20
+- 1.13 Using SAS System Options 26

-1.1 The SAS Language
+The SAS Language 1.1

 Many software applications are either menu driven, or command driven (enter a command-see the result).
 SAS is neither.
 With SAS, you use statements to write a series of instructions called a SAS program.
 The program communicates what you want to do and is written using the SAS language.
-There are some menu-driven front ends to SAS, SAS/ASSIST software for example, which make SAS appear like a point-and-click program.
+There are some menu-driven front ends to SAS, for example SAS Enterprise Guide software, which make SAS appear like a point-and-click program.
 However, these front ends still use the SAS language to write programs for you.
 You will have much more flexibility using SAS if you learn to write your own programs using the SAS language.
 Maybe learning a new language is the last thing you want to do, but be assured that although there are parallels between SAS and languages you know (be they English or FORTRAN), SAS is much easier to learn.